chudik63/vk-photo-uploader/README.md

-# Utilite for easier uploading
+# Utility for easier uploading
-This app allows to upload folders with photos from computer to VK automatically creating albums with the same title as folders`
+This app allows to upload folders with photos from a computer to VK automatically creating albums with the same titles as folders` ones

 # How to use it
 Run: